EmmanuelRE8/EVABot_v2/README.md

 Instead of reading bullet points, visitors can:
 - 💬 Chat with my virtual résumé to ask about projects, tools, or achievements.
 - 🔍 Explore **STAR-style** examples that highlight leadership, analytics, and innovation.
-- ⚙️ Experience a **real-world AI application** built with LLMs, Databricks, and BigQuery data.
+- ⚙️ Experience a **real-world AI application** built with LLMs (Groq), JavaScript, HTML, JSON, and Cloudflare.

 ---